Struggling to get your mornings in order?

 This also gives me a chance to read any letters from school and sign permission slips although now its mostly done online I still check.

-I put all the shoes by the front door under the radiator ready for the next day so there are no problems finding them in the morning.
+I put all the shoes by the front door under the radiator ready for the next day so there are no problems finding them in the morning or you could buy a shoe rack.

 The children need to put their shoes on before breakfast with the exception of baby who has a habit of taking his shoes off.